aaagab/nargs/developer.md

 - **args**: This option provides arguments' definition to Nargs. `args` accepts a dict (see also [Arguments Definition](#arguments-definition)).
 - **auto_alias_prefix**: If developer does not set an alias for an argument in the definition, then the alias is auto-generated.
 Developer can choose what is the default prefix from this list `["", "+", "-", "--", "/", ":", "_"]` with option `auto_alias_prefix` i.e. `my-alias, +my-alias, -my-alias, --my-alias, /my-alias, :my-alias, _my-alias`.
-- **auto_alias_style**: If the alias is auto-generated from the argument name then several styles are possible for instance for an argument name `my_alias` the following auto-alias style can be provided with option `auto_alias_style`:
+- **auto_alias_style**: If the alias is auto-generated from the argument name then several styles are possible.
+For instance for an argument named `my_alias` the following auto-alias style can be provided with option `auto_alias_style`:
     - **camelcase**: i.e. myAlias
     - **camelcase-hyphen**: i.e. my-Alias
     - **lowercase**: i.e. myalias